 Peikoff, Leonard.
 Chapter 1, “Reality.”
 Objectivism: The Philosophy of Ayn Rand.
 New York: Meridian, 1993, page 1, paragraph 1.

 Section 3: Reason, Integration, and Pursuits of Happiness

-Reason is a set of voluntary skills that can only become progressively mastered by punctuated focused work within individual human minds.
+Reason (logical reason) is a set of voluntary skills that can only become progressively mastered by punctuated rational-work within individual human minds.
 And to integrate is to assemble valuable parts into a non-contradictory purposeful whole.
-The purpose of non-contradictory reason is to integrate observations of reality into non-contradictory knowledge; from knowledge, to integrate non-contradictory values and judgments; and from those, to integrate non-contradictory actions.
+The purpose of reason is to integrate observations of reality into non-contradictory knowledge; from non-contradictory knowledge, to integrate non-contradictory values and judgments; and from those, to integrate non-contradictory actions.

-Upon careful analysis, contradictions, irrationalities, are not known to exist external to human consciousness.
-However, within human consciousness, contradictions are known to exist.
+Natural reality = objective reality + subjective reality.
+Within objective reality, contradictions do not exist.
+However, within subjective reality, irrational ideas, which always entail contradictions, do exist.
 And ideas do cause consequences.
 At minimum, they simply consume precious time.
-However, at worst, on countless occasions throughout the ages, willfully chosen conceptual contradictions, irrational ideas, employed to their final social conclusions, have caused vast destitution, destruction, and death.
+However, at worst, on countless occasions throughout the ages, willfully chosen and enacted to their final social conclusions, irrational ideas have caused vast destitution, destruction, and death.

 Section 5: Understanding The Page of Reason

 The Initial Purpose: My work to write this book began with a purposeful desire to rationally integrate, within my own mind, a lifetime’s worth of knowledge and experience.
 Towards that purpose, I began with an earlier attempt to formulate the best of my ideas into a one-page written text.
 Then, throughout my later long writing project, I worked consistently to enrich and refine that text into a greatly expanded work of internal consistency.
 However, …